-Raw pumpkin or plain stewed pumpkin is an easy to remove vegetable stain until you combine it with eggs, milk or cream to make those pumpkin pies.
+Raw pumpkin or plain stewed pumpkin is an easy to remove vegetable stain until you combine it with eggs, milk or cream cheese to make those pumpkin pies.
 So carve your Jack-O-Lantern or enjoy every bite and don't worry about the stains!

 How to Remove Pumpkin Stains From Washable Clothes